Justsenger/ExHyperV/README.md

 ##### Migration Compatibility

-When enabled, it masks advanced CPU instruction sets (such as AVX-512, etc.) to facilitate live migration on hosts with different hardware.
+When enabled, it masks advanced CPU instruction sets (such as AES, AVX, AVX2, FMA3, SHA, SSE4A, etc.) to facilitate live migration on hosts with different hardware.
 Ordinary users do not need to enable this.

-##### Legacy Compatibility
+##### Legacy System Compatibility

 When enabled, it significantly strips down the CPU instruction set.
 This is beneficial for running Windows 7 or earlier operating systems but detrimental to running modern operating systems.